 But there wasn’t anything hidden.
 It’s nothing hidden; it’s just maybe someone’s inability to write Russian.

-AV: So that list of Disney animators you mentioned was just a joke, right?
+AV: So, that list of Disney animators you mentioned was just a joke, right?

 RA: Right, no, that was a joke. [laughs] People are always hoping to find things like that.
-And of course, Disney has a history of planting little jokes and improprieties and things like that.
+Of course, Disney has a history of planting little jokes and improprieties and things like that.
 But I can’t say we’ve done that in this one.
 It was such a very simple little film.
 I think any kind of a rude joke would have been really out of place there.

 AV: Are there certain metaphors or elements in the short that people seem to misinterpret?